-Ngai Ngai Lam has served as the chairperson of China Liberal Beijing since January 2015 and beneficially owns approximately 32.5% of the Company.
+Jianxin Zhang has been a director and the standing deputy general manager of China Liberal Beijing since January 2015.
 Boya Hong Kong has been China Liberal Beijing's sole shareholder since China Liberal Beijing's inception, its majority shareholder since January 2018, and its sole shareholder since February 2019.
-Each of Ngai Ngai Lam and Boya Hong Kong is a related party of China Liberal Beijing, the Company's indirect operating subsidiary in the PRC.
+Each of Jianxin Zhang and Boya Hong Kong is a related party of China Liberal Beijing, the Company's indirect operating subsidiary in the PRC.

-In January 2018, five individual shareholders, including Jianxin Zhang, the Company's former CEO, invested in China Liberal Beijing for an 8.8228% equity interest in China Liberal Beijing, and Boya Hong Kong's sole ownership of China Liberal Beijing was diluted to 91.1772%.
+In January 2018, five individual shareholders, including Jianxin Zhang invested in China Liberal Beijing for an 8.8228% equity interest in China Liberal Beijing, and Boya Hong Kong's sole ownership of China Liberal Beijing was diluted to 91.1772%.
 On February 1, 2019, Boya Hong Kong entered into share transfer agreements with each of these five individuals and completed the acquisition of their 8.82% ownership in China Liberal Beijing, for a total price of RMB 2.95 million (approximately \$453,669).
 After this transaction, China Liberal Beijing became a 100% controlled subsidiary of Boya Hong Kong.